COSSAS/SOARCA/docs/content/en/docs/concepts/executable-playbooks.md

 ### Agents and targets

-In CACAO playbooks, entities that execute commands are called agents, and the entities against which the commands are executed are called targets.
+In CACAO playbooks, entities that execute commands are called agents, and the entities against which the commands are executed are called targets (see [Agents and Targets](https://docs.oasis-open.org/cacao/security-playbooks/v2.0/cs01/security-playbooks-v2.0-cs01.html#_Toc152256509) in the spec).

 Every action step in a CACAO playbook must have a single agent, and one or more targets.
 Both agents and targets are defined on the playbook level, in the `agent_definitions` and `target_definitions` fields.
 SOARCA will execute action steps that have an agent of the type `soarca`.
 The capability that will be selected to execute the step is determined by the `name` field of the agent.
 For more information, [read the documentation on components](/docs/core-components/modules).